 Toshiaki Sagishima, Idemitsu Kosan Co.,Ltd. - Managing Executive Officer of Accounting & Finance

 My name is Sagishima of Idemitsu Kosan.
-I would like to provide an overview of our financial results for the second quarter of fiscal year 2019, which were announced today as well as our earnings forecast for fiscal year 2019.
-Today, I would like to go over our financial results for the second quarter of fiscal year 2019, our earnings forecast for fiscal year 2019 and our plans relating to shareholder returns.
+I would like to provide an overview of our financial results for the third quarter of fiscal year 2019, which were announced today.

 That concludes my presentation.
 Thank you.

 [Statements in English on this transcript were spoken by an interpreter present on the live call.]